Luks24/outfit7-test/README.md

 The first is GCP_SERVICE_KEY. here we paste the content from or service_key.json file and then save the secret.

 The second is REGISTRY_SERVICE_KEY.
 Go back to GCP to the `IAM & Admin > Service Accounts`.
-You will finde a new service account docker pusher that was created with terraform code from the `tf-initial-provisioning` folder.
+You will finde a new service account docker pusher that was created with terraform code from the `tf-initial-provisioning` folder ( sometimes the service is not visible so i refreshed the page and it worked, you can also try to re-run terraform init and apply inside `tf-initial-provisioning` if for some reason it didn't work).
 Like in step 3 generate a key.
 YOu will paste the content of this key to the secret ( you can also store it in .keys folder for future needs).

 ### Step 8